 Processing Refund, Repair, and Replacement Claims

-After receiving the items, you can continue processing according to the action defined on the claim record.
+After you receive the items, you can keep processing based on the action set on the claim record.
 See the following topics for each claim action:

-After creating an item receipt, the option to create the credit memo or sales order is displayed on the RMA record.
-For replacement claims, if your account has the Ship Replacement in Advance preference, you have the option to create the sales order even before creating the item receipt.
+After you create an item receipt, you'll see the option to create a credit memo or sales order on the RMA record.
+For replacement claims, if your account has the Ship Replacement in Advance preference turned on, you can create the sales order even before you create the item receipt.
 For more information about this preference, see Setting Warranty Preferences.

 To access the RMA record from a claim, see Viewing Related Records of Warranty Claims.
-Alternately, if you have the item receipt open, click the Return Authorization link in the Created From field.
-The option to create a credit memo or sales order is displayed only in view mode.
-The following instructions begin after opening an RMA record.
+Alternatively, if you have the item receipt open, click the Return Authorization link in the Created From field.

 Important:

-When you open an RMA record to create the credit memo or sales order, you must not add, change, or remove warranty items on the RMA.
-You cannot submit the RMA if you remove a warranty item.
+When you open an RMA to create a credit memo or sales order, don't add, change, or remove warranty items.
+You can't submit the RMA if you remove a warranty item.

 Creating a Credit Memo for Refund Claims

-The following instructions show you how to create a credit memo specifically from a return authorization of a warranty claim.
+This section covers how to create a credit memo from a return authorization for a warranty claim.

-Although you have the option to add more warranty items on a credit memo, only one RMA can be associated with it.
-To ensure proper tracking, it is best not to combine warranty items from different RMAs into one credit memo.
+You can add more warranty items to a credit memo, but only one RMA can be linked to it.
+It's best not to combine warranty items from different RMAs into one credit memo.
+For more information about creating a credit memo, see Issuing a Customer Credit Memo.

 To create a credit memo for refund claims:

-2. On the Credit Memo page, the required fields are populated with details from the RMA.
+2. On the Credit Memo page, the required fields fill in automatically with details from the RMA.

 3. On the Items subtab, verify that the quantity and amount for the warranty item match the values on the RMA.